What “NIL Spending” Means Here

 NIL spending on The Sideline is the estimated total annual dollars flowing to athletes at a Division I program from three buckets:

 It does not include scholarship value, cost-of-attendance stipends, or general athletic department revenue.
-We're measuring money that goes to athletes for NIL — nothing else.
+We measure money that goes to athletes for NIL, nothing else.

 Where the Numbers Come From